priyankvenkat/bowtie-thesis/RAG Pipeline/README.md

 **Outputs:**
 - Bowtie JSONs stored to disk per model
-- Mermaid visualization of each output
+- Mermaid visualisation of each output

 ---